wxsd-sales/collab-room-macro/README.md

 #### Local Admin and IP address:

 1. Two or more Webex Devices
-2. Web admin access to the device to uplaod the macro.
+2. Web admin access to the device to upload the macro.
 3. Local Admin accounts and static IP addresses for all secondary devices

 ### Cloud xAPI and Bot token:

 1. Two or more Webex Device registered to Webex Cloud services in shared mode ( personal mode devices not support )
-2. Web admin access to the device to uplaod the macro.
+2. Web admin access to the device to upload the macro.
 3. Bot access token which as Read/Write API access to all devices